 At the conclusion of the hearing, the Student Conduct Review Board will deliberate in closed session and render a decision.
-In the decision, the review board may: Affirm the original determination of responsibility and sanction(s); Affirm the original determination of responsibility, but lessen the sanction(s); Affirm the original determination of responsibility, but increase the sanction(s); or Reverse the original determination of responsibility, but increase the sanction(s); or Reverse the original determination of responsibility.
+In the decision, the review board may: Affirm the original determination of responsibility and sanction(s); Affirm the original determination of responsibility, but increase the sanction(s); or Reverse the original determination of responsibility and determination of responsibility and determine if any sanction(s) is appropriate.